18F/handbook/_pages/about-us/teams/acqstack.md

 ### Who we are

-Members of the Acquisition team come from all over: inside GSA, consulting firms, peace corps, and other government agencies.
+Members of the Acquisition team come from all over: inside GSA, consulting firms, Peace Corps, and other government agencies.
 Collectively, we work as the acquisition part of the overall 18F cross-functional team bringing our expertise to help agency partners (experts in their mission) produce more effective procurement strategies, implement modern procurement practices, and better vendor outcomes.
 We’re experienced in a wide variety of procurements and have tons of stories of procurements that have gone well and some that haven’t.
 Ask us!

 ### Our vision & mission